 After a day of exploring the Broads, you have earned your pint, so why not relax at one of the charming pubs.
 There are many with outdoor seating and some with views of the water, so you can watch the boats go by.
 Some of the most popular pubs in the Broads include the Maltsters in Ranworth, Acle Bridge Inn, and the New Inn in Horning.

 #12 Have a Picnic

 The peaceful setting of the Broads makes it the perfect place for a picnic, whether it’s a large family gathering or a romantic meal for two.
 There are countless spots where you could picnic, but these are a few of my favourites.

-There is a designated picnic area right next to Wroxham Board where you can lay down your picnic blanket and enjoy the views of water from the grassy bank.
+There is a designated picnic area quayside in Wroxham (east side of the bridge).
+You can bring your own food or pick up some fish and chips from the shop nearby.
 Just keep an eye on the birds as some might try to come after your lunch.

 Follow the footpath by the Potter Heigham Bridge to find a well equipped picnic spot overlooking the River Thurne.
 It has picnic tables and BBQ pads.

 While there are no picnic tables, this grassy area has a lovely view of the River Bure.
 There is also space to moor your boat.

 Whitlingham Country Park has several picnic areas, although none are right by the water.
 Still, with all the things to do at Whitlingham, you will have a fun afternoon.

 How Long Should You Spend in The Broads?

 As long as you can.
 A week can be easily filled with activities.
 If you only have a day, you can still get a taste of the area, but a few days gives you time to see more.